ArjoNagelhout/urbanar_project_report/content/ar_build_system_iteration_4/index.md

 {{< pdf href="/test" src="">}}

 ## First steps
 28 October 2020 was the very first version of the AR Build System in action.
 This was made using Unity + ARFoundation and tested on the iPad Pro.
+This was not the only amazing thing this day, it also was Timo's birthday.
+He has turned 20! :)

 {{< figcontainer >}}
 {{< video src="images/2020-10-28_build_system_1.mp4" caption="The very first version of the AR build system (28/10/2020)" gif="true" >}}